benrosen/vehicle-for-sale-by-owner/README.md

 <tr>
     <td>1</td>
     <td>Dealbreaker</td>
+    <td>This is a critical flaw or issue that could potentially dissuade all but the most desperate or specific buyers.
+It's something that seriously undermines the mech's value or functionality.</td>
   </tr>
   <tr>
     <td>2</td>
     <td>Problem</td>
+    <td>A problem is a significant negative aspect that may deter many potential buyers.
+It's not as severe as a dealbreaker, but it's something that would need fixing or dealing with.</td>
   </tr>
   <tr>
     <td>3</td>
     <td>Defect</td>
+    <td>A defect is a minor issue or fault with the mech.
+It's not ideal, but some buyers might be willing to overlook it, especially if the mech excels in other areas or if the defect can be easily repaired.</td>
   </tr>
   <tr>
     <td>4</td>
     <td>Feature</td>
+    <td>A feature is a standard, expected aspect of the mech.
+It doesn't particularly add or detract from the mech's appeal, but its absence could be noted.
+Features are the basic expectations any buyer would have for a functional mech.</td>
   </tr>
     <tr>
     <td>5</td>
     <td>Bonus</td>
+    <td>A bonus is an aspect of the mech that, while not necessary, adds value.
+It could be an extra feature, a unique design element, or an exceptional performance in a particular area.
+Bonuses could attract more buyers or justify a higher price.</td>
   </tr>
   <tr>
     <td>6</td>
     <td>Luxury</td>
+    <td>A luxury is an exceptional or rare attribute that greatly increases the mech's appeal.
+This could be a high-end feature, superior performance, or exclusive accessory.
+Luxuries can make the mech highly desirable to certain buyers, often justifying a premium price.</td>
   </tr>
 </table>